 Step 2: Complete the information section at the top of the Application for Tax Penalty Relief.

 Step 3: Identify the type of bill and year for which you are requesting tax penalty relief.

 Step 4: Indicate the R&TC code you believe allows the Tax Collector to cancel penalties and provide a brief explanation.

-Step 5: If impacted by COVID-19, please describe specifically how COVID-19 prevented you from paying your property taxes timely.
+Step 5: If impacted by COVID-19, please describe specifically how COVID-19 prevented you from paying your property taxes timely and include documentation to support this claim.
 Sign and date the completed application.

 Step 6: Payment of the property tax, cost and penalties must be made before your application for relief will be considered.
 You may pay online through e-PropTax, by telephone at (844) 430-2823 or by mailed in check.

 If paying by check, write two checks, one for the property taxes due, and the second check for the penalties and costs; write your Parcel Number on the checks.
 Mail the checks along with a copy your confirmation page to:

 Sacramento County Tax Collector

 P.O.
 Box 508

 Applications are reviewed and relief granted on a case by case basis.
 Note that a claim based on financial difficulties by itself is not a sufficient basis under the Revenue and Taxation Code to cancel penalties.
 If your request is approved, a refund for the cost and penalties, or the check for costs and penalties will be mailed to you.